Itzig family: Susanna Itzig (1752–1814)

 Married David Friedländer, joint founder of the Jewish Free School in Berlin, who employed Moses Mendelssohn in his silk factory, and founded the bank of 'Mendelssohn and Friedländer' with Moses's son, Joseph.
 Friedländer was a major force in the movement for Jewish religious reform.

 Elias Itzig (b.
 1755)

 Elias was the father of the lawyer Julius Eduard Hitzig, butt of many gibes by Heinrich Heine, and of Henriette Itzig who married Nathan (Carl Theodore) Mendelssohn, son of Moses Mendelssohn.

 Bonem Itzig (b.
 1756)

 Father of Friedrich Hitzig, architect of many 19th-century Berlin buildings, including the Stock Exchange built on the site of the Mendelssohn house.

 Fanny (Feigele) Itzig (1758–1818)

 Married the Viennese banker Baron Nathan Adam von Arnstein.
-They were both patrons and acquaintances of Mozart in Vienna.
+They were both patrons and acquaintances of both Mozart and Beethoven in Vienna.
 Their daughter, Baroness Henriette von Pereira-Arnstein, was a constant correspondent of her cousin, Felix Mendelssohn's mother Lea.